streem/streem-sdk-android/README.md

 ### Logging In

-Once the user has logged into your app, inform Streem they are logged in by calling `Streem.identify` with the necessary user information:
+Once the user has logged into your app, inform Streem they are logged in by calling `Streem.identify` with the necessary user information.
+Here Streem uses the `userId` as the identifier for your user in Streem's system.
+The associated information you supply can be updated at any time by calling identify again.
+The identify call looks like:

 ```java
     Streem.get().identify(Streem.UserProfile.builder()